 Sony A77 versus Canon 6D

 The Sony Alpha SLT-A77 and the Canon EOS 6D are two enthusiast cameras that were officially introduced, respectively, in August 2011 and September 2012.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (A77) and a full frame sensor.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (A77) and a full frame (6D) sensor.
 The Sony has a resolution of 24 megapixel, whereas the Canon provides 20 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

-An illustration of the physical size and weight of the Sony A77 and the Canon 6D is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the A77 – represents the basis for the calculations across all the size and weight measures).
+The side-by-side display below illustrates the physical size and weight of the Sony A77 and the Canon 6D.
+Three consecutive views from the front, the top, and the rear side are shown.
+All size dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the A77 – represents the basis for the calculations across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 6D is somewhat larger (8 percent) than the Sony A77.
-Moreover, the 6D is slightly heavier (5 percent) than the A77.
-Cameras that are intended for semi-professional or professional use are sometimes a bit bulkier in order to provide them with the necessary ruggedness.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 6D is notably larger (8 percent) than the Sony A77.
+Moreover, the 6D is markedly heavier (5 percent) than the A77.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.